-The headteacher/principal has to decide whether the concern is an allegation or low-level concern.
+The headteacher/principal has to decide whether the concern is an allegation or low-level concern (see Appendix 1 for further information re low level concerns)

 When an allegation is made against a member of staff, set procedures must be followed.
 It is rare for a child to make an entirely false or malicious allegation, although misunderstandings and misinterpretations of events do happen.